Southgate, England ready to face music of soccer history

 "It was a long time ago, so not too many of us can remember that far back," said midfielder Jordan Henderson, born in 1990.

-The winner Wednesday advances to Sunday's final against France or Belgium.
+The winner Wednesday advances to Sunday's final against France.
 Southgate wants to break stereotypes, and not just on the field.

 "I'm rare breed.
 I'm an Englishman that doesn't drink tea," he said.